Positive Young Minds

 3. Practice saying “I notice, I am feeling hurt”, “I notice, I am thinking that what they did to me was horrid”.
 Notice how your body feels when you are say this.

-4. Write yourself an statement of belief.
+4. Write yourself a statement of belief.

 5. Now this is not an airy fairy everything is OK with the world statement, and this is not the time to quickly forgive someone for serious actions such as trauma or abuse.
 Create a statement such as “Forgiving .......... allows me to move forward”, “I notice my feelings of hurt and I choose to forgive”.
 Please, please notice that these statements do not say “I am not hurt anymore”.
-They are a realistic, life affirming statement.
+They are realistic, life affirming statements.

 6. REPEAT